-Value df Asymp.
+Value Df Asymp.
 Sig.
 (2-sided) Exact Sig.
 (2- sided) Exact Sig.
-(1- sided)
+(1-sided)

 Pearson Chi-Square 4.480 ^a 1 .034

-Continuity Correction ^b 3.135 1 .077
+Continuity Correction ^s 3.135 1 .077

 Likelihood Ratio 4.611 1 .032

 Fisher's Exact Test .045 .037

-Linear-by-Linear Association 4.349 1 .037

-N of Valid Cases 34
+Linear-by-Linear Association 4.349 1 .037 N of Valid Cases 34

 - a.
-0 cells (0.0%) have expected count less than 5.
+0 cells (0.0%) have an expected count of less than 5.
 The minimum expected count is 7.06. - b.
 Computed only for a 2x2 table

-Conclusion: Here, the P value is 0.034.
-If the P value is less than or equal to 0.05, then the test is significant at 0.05 significance level.
-That means there is a significant relationship between the variables age and their readiness to share their ethnic medicine knowledge.
+Here, the P-value is 0.034.
+If the P-value is less than or equal to 0.05, then the test is significant at the 0.05 significance level.
+That means there is a significant relationship between the variable's age and their readiness to share their ethnic medicine knowledge.
 That means, here with increasing age, the readiness of the tribespeople to share their ethnic medicine knowledge decrease (from 73.3% to 26.7%).
-Here, the Cramer's V test value is 0.363, which means the there is a medium effect size in this study.
-That means the variable age has medium effect on the variable readiness here.
+Here, the Cramer's V test value is 0.363, which means there is a medium effect size in this study.
+That means the variable age has a medium effect on the variable readiness here.

 This result shows the narrow-mindedness of old age people as well as the reason for the diminishing trend of ethnic medicine knowledge over generations.
-One of the reasons behind the lack of readiness is that a good proportion of the elder people are not in good term with their children.
+One of the reasons behind the lack of readiness is that a good proportion of the elder people are not on good terms with their children.
 Some of them live in separate houses alone.
 It is also observed in the survey that the younger generation doesn't give much respect to elders, which further negatively affects their relationship.
-Old generation's strict adherence to their age-old beliefs and deeds deter the young generation from them.
+The old generation's strict adherence to their age-old beliefs and deeds deter the young generation from them.